The Hidden Side Effects of Colouring Shampoo You Should Know

 🚫 PPD (Para-Phenylenediamine)

-The leading cause of severe allergic reactions to hair colour worldwide.
+A leading cause of severe allergic reactions to hair colour worldwide.
 Common in dark shades.
-Linked to contact dermatitis, swelling, and anaphylaxis in sensitised individuals.
+Linked to contact dermatitis, swelling, and rare anaphylaxis in sensitised individuals.
 Avoid entirely if you have a history of dye allergy.

 🚫 Resorcinol

 A synthetic dye coupler used alongside PPD in oxidative colour.
-A known endocrine disruptor and skin sensitiser.
-Listed as a hazardous substance by the EU’s Scientific Committee on Consumer Safety (SCCS).
+A recognised skin sensitiser; the EU’s Scientific Committee on Consumer Safety (SCCS) has assessed and restricted its use in cosmetics.

 🚫 SLS / SLES (Sulphates)

 Sodium Lauryl Sulphate and Sodium Laureth Sulphate β€” harsh surfactants that strip natural oils from scalp and hair.
-Particularly problematic in colouring shampoos used frequently.
+Particularly problematic in frequently-used colouring shampoos.
 Cause dryness, irritation, and accelerated colour fade.

 🚫 Synthetic Fragrance

-Listed simply as “Fragrance” or “Parfum” on labels β€” can contain dozens of unlisted chemical compounds.
-A common sensitiser associated with scalp irritation and contact dermatitis, especially in those with reactive skin.
+Listed as “Fragrance” or “Parfum” β€” can contain dozens of unlisted compounds.
+A common sensitiser associated with scalp irritation and contact dermatitis, especially in reactive skin.

 🚫 Formaldehyde Releasers

-Preservatives like DMDM Hydantoin, Quaternium-15, and Imidazolidinyl Urea slowly release formaldehyde β€” a known carcinogen and allergen.
-Found in some budget colouring shampoos.
-Check the full INCI ingredient list.
+Preservatives like DMDM Hydantoin, Quaternium-15, and Imidazolidinyl Urea slowly release formaldehyde β€” classified as a carcinogen by IARC and a known allergen.
+Found in some budget products.
+Check the full INCI list.

 🚫 Ammonia

-While rare in colouring shampoos (more common in permanent dye), some products use ammonia or ammonia derivatives to improve dye penetration.
-Causes cuticle damage, scalp irritation, and that characteristic harsh chemical smell.
+Rare in colouring shampoos but found in some products to improve dye penetration.
+Causes cuticle damage, scalp irritation, and a harsh chemical smell.
+Avoid entirely in semi-permanent formats.

 βœ“ Always Do This